TheNoctambulist/hass-airtouch/README.md

 #### States
  State     | Description
 -----------|-------------
  `<value>` | The current damper open percentage.
-Range 0-100%<br>The value will remain at the last damper position even if the zone is turned off.<br>The damper open percentage does not take into account spill.
+Range 0-100%<br>The damper open percentage does not take into account spill.

 ### :battery: Binary Sensor: Battery (`binary_sensor.<zone_name>_battery`)
 A [**binary sensor**][hass-binary] is created for each zone with a temperature sensor to represent the battery state.